 - Zoom!® take-home whitening trays: Zoom!® also has take-home whitening trays for individuals who would rather whiten their teeth at home instead of making an office appointment.
 You wear the take-home trays for around one to two weeks, and they work reasonably well, and can whiten your teeth by up to six shades.
 The dentist will take an impression of your teeth then create special trays.
 They’ll provide you with the trays and a solution you’ll use before you go to sleep at night.
 This option consists of a lower concentration you usually use over a seven- to 10-day course.

 Tooth whitening has several benefits, including:

 Once you’ve spent the time and money to whiten your teeth, chances are you’ll be more likely to take better care of your teeth so they stay looking good.
-Brushing and flossing your teeth regularly with a whitening toothpaste and visiting your dentist for a professional cleaning will improve your oral health.
+Brushing and flossing your teeth regularly with a whitening toothpaste and visiting your dentist for a professional cleaning can help improve your oral health as well.

 The Zoom!® Whitening System comes in a few strengths, allowing the dentist to customize your whitening level.
 You just let your dentist know if you want teeth that are a couple of shades lighter or as white as possible.
 They’ll then adjust the whitening agent’s strength to work towards desired results.

 Professional whitening treatments don’t usually present safety concerns for most individuals, whether they’re performed in the office or your home.
 You can notify the dentist should you experience issues with sensitivity or other discomforts.

 A professional whitening treatment by the dentist usually provides long-lasting results.
 The dentist may give you an at-home maintenance kit that includes your custom-fit trays and the whitening gel you’ll use at home.
 They may even send you home with a whitening pen to make small touch-ups as needed.

 Risks of Teeth Whitening